treder/MVPA-Light/README.md

 #### Classifiers

-* `train_lda`, `test_lda`: Regularised Linear Discriminant Analysis (LDA).
+* `lda`: Regularised Linear Discriminant Analysis (LDA).
 For two classes, LDA is equivalent to Fisher's discriminant analysis (FDA).
 Hence, LDA searches for a projection of the data into 1D such that the class means are separated as far as possible and the within-class variability is as small as possible.
 To prevent overfitting and assure invertibility of the covariance matrix, the regularisation parameter λ can be varied between λ=0 (no regularisation) and λ=1 (maximum regularisation).
 It can also be set to λ='auto'.
 In this case, λ is estimated automatically.
 For more details on regularised LDA see [[Bla2011]](#Bla2011).
 LDA has been shown to be formally equivalent to LCMV beamforming and it can be used for recovering time series of ERP sources [[Tre2011]](#Tre2011).
-* `train_ensemble`, `test_ensemble`: Uses an ensemble of classifiers trained on random subsets of the features and random subsets of the samples.
+* `ensemble`: Uses an ensemble of classifiers trained on random subsets of the features and random subsets of the samples.
 Can use any classifier with train/test functions as a learner.

 <!--
 * `train_svm`, `test_svm`: Support vector machines (SVM).
 Uses the [LIBSVM package](https://github.com/arnaudsj/libsvm) that needs to be installed.